openstack/oslo.log/doc/source/usage.rst

 that's strictly :class:`unicode`, not :class:`str`.
 If a message has no interpolation for extra parameters, a byte string can be used.

-The most common place to encounter this is where :meth:`Logger.exception` is used by passing an exception object as the first argument.
+The most common place to encounter this is where :meth:`Logger.error` is used by passing an exception object as the first argument.

 ::